DHGMS-Solutions/splatcontrib/README.md

 ## Mission Statement
 * Provide logic for Feature Usage Tracking in Applications
-* Provide logging extensions that allow Func<string> to be passed in and only be evaluated if the relevant logging level is enabled.
+* Provide logging extensions that allow Func&lt;string&gt; to be passed in and only be evaluated if the relevant logging level is enabled.
 * Look to feed contributions back to the main splat project once they've reached a point of maturity.

 ## Viewing the documentation